Reno Assault Defense Attorney for Your Legal Needs

-Defending Clients Who Are Facing Assault Charges in Nevada
+Protecting Clients Facing Assault Charges Across Nevada

 Even though physical violence may not be involved in your case, assault charges are considered violent crimes and are taken very seriously by both law enforcement and prosecutors.
 At the Law Offices of Kenneth A. Stover, Attorney Stover is a former prosecutor who is well-versed in how the state handles these cases and what can be done to ensure that defendant receives every consideration they deserve.

-Penalties for Assault Charges in Nevada
+Understanding the Penalties for Assault Charges in Nevada

 The seriousness of an assault charge depends on the circumstances of the incident.
 Simple assault, for example, is the basic charge which involves no aggravating factors.
 There are also assault charges that involved victims of "protected classes" (such as law enforcement officers) and assault with a deadly weapon.